-Since 1971, the monetary system of Great Britain is based on the decimal system.
+Since 1971, the British money system is based on the decimal system.
 The basic unit of British currency (currency of the United Kingdom and the Crown Dependencies) is the pound, which is divided into one hundred pence. (abbreviated as p).

 The official full name pound sterling (plural: pounds sterling) is used mainly in formal language and also to distinguish the currency used within the United Kingdom from others that have the same name.
 (GBP = Great British Pound)